Chenbai404/Chenbai404.github.io/MasterCourse/Core/Semesster2/42028 Deep Learning/Readme.md

     2."Faster-RCNN-Video": using RCNN model to testing the video results.
     3."Faster-RCNN-RealTime":  using RCNN model to testing by real time.
     4."YOLO_Realtime":  using yolo model to testing by real time

+  Furthermore, we also supply the best weight of YOLO and Fast-RCNN in corresponding name folder.